-Continued pressure is being exerted to reduce Government and Local Authority spending, which is manifesting itself increasingly in the reduction of fees being paid for the care of funded residents.
-To mitigate this, we undertake robust fee negotiations with the public sector and also focus more on the provision of space to privately funded individuals.
+Continued pressure is being exerted to reduce Government and Local Authority spending, which is manifesting itself increasingly in the fees being paid for the care of funded residents not keeping pace with the increase to our cost base.
+To mitigate this, we undertake robust fee negotiations with the public sector and also focus more on the provision of space to privately funded individuals average fee rates; and occupancy rates and mix.